Common Dental Issues Children Suffer From

 One of the most common issues in children is tooth decay, which is caused by too much sugar in a child’s diet.
 When left untreated, your child’s smile will experience plaque build-up and eventually tooth decay.

 Decay can even affect very young babies who are still drinking milk.
 Things like formula with high sugar content, sweetened water, sugary drinks, and even natural substances like mother’s milk, fruit juices, and honey can cause tooth decay.
 If not treated early, your child will have pain when eating.
-Baby teeth that are lost due to decay will also impact the way adult teeth grow.
+Baby teeth lost due to decay will also impact how adult teeth grow.

 Tongue Thrusting